Guthula28/Docker-IQ/README.md

    Exa: COPY source /app/source
         ADD archieve.tag.gz /app/archieve

+        COPY is used to copy only local files and directories into the container, while ADD has extra features: it can download files from URLs and automatically extract compressed archives (.tar.gz, etc.).

+Best Practice: Use COPY unless you need ADD’s additional features.

 # 9. How do you expose a port in docker container ?
    use the EXPOSE keyword in the docker file or -p in the docker run command
    Exa: EXPOSE 80